3.9 Start-up funding for young entrepreneurs

 One of the biggest start-up funding organisations is Hiventures.

-'Hiventures' mission is to support Hungarian startups from idea phase to international expansion.
+'Hiventures' mission is to support Hungarian startups from the idea phase to international expansion.
 We provide hands-on support for our founders while contributing financially to their long-term vision.'

 Széchenyi Funds